cyber-dojo/saver/README.md

 ## GET group_events(id)
-Returns the index and events of all the individual practice-sessions of everyone who has joined the group practice-session with the given id.
+Returns the index and events of all the individual practice-sessions of everyone who has joined the group practice-session with the given **id**.
 A BatchMethod designed for web's dashboard.
 - parameter, eg
 ```